 Advocare Spark Energy Drink

-This is a powdered form of energy drink, whereby 1 sachet can be mixed with 8 fl. oz of water.
+This is a powdered form of energy drink, whereby 1 sachet of Spark powder can be mixed with 8 fl.oz of water.

-I actually like the concept of energy drinks in a sachet, it’s so convenient to carry around and mix whenever I need it.
+I love powdered energy drinks, they’re so convenient to carry around and mix whenever you need them.

-It’s also supposedly cheaper, but Advocare Spark costs $2.50 with shipping, so you might want to think twice.
+It’s Powdered energy drinks are also usually cheaper than their canned cousins, but Advocare Spark costs around $2.50 with shipping, so you might want to think twice as making this your flu-recovery drink.

 XS Energy Drink